James-VT/MS1_Handleigh_Hall/README.md

 ## Font
 * The font used throughout is Roboto, a google fonts font, and sans-serif is used as the backup for if Roboto cannot load.
 [Roboto.](https://fonts.google.com/specimen/Roboto#standard-styles)

-## Index/home page
-* Background image is an open-source image.
-[Photo by Yaosheng Zheng on Unsplash](https://unsplash.com/photos/mpGz-JBOnZU)

-* First carousel image is of Lodge Park, taken from Wikipedia.
-[Link and licence.](https://commons.wikimedia.org/wiki/File:Lodge_Park,_Gloucestershire,_May_2016_side_view.jpg)

-* Second carousel image is open-source, photo taken by Birmingham Museums Trust.
-[Photo by Birmingham Museums Trust on Unsplash](https://unsplash.com/photos/P2pGX2-zWNs)

-* Third carousel image is open-source, photo taken from unsplash.
-[Photo by Content Pixie on Unsplash](https://unsplash.com/photos/m-gqDRzbJLQ)

 ## Find Us page
 * The directions and text used on the Find Us page were taken from the website for [Lodge Park and the Sherborne Park Estate](https://www.nationaltrust.org.uk/lodge-park-and-sherborne-park-estate#How%20to%20get%20here) and edited to suit.

 * The contact form on the Find Us page was adapted from Bootstrap 4's contact page template, found [here.](https://getbootstrap.com/docs/4.0/components/forms/#form-controls)

-* Background image on the Find Us page is an open-source image.
-[Photo by Randy Fath on Unsplash.](https://unsplash.com/photos/TUXrJZCNHbU)

-## Discover page
-* Back ground image on the Discover page is an open-source image.
-[Photo by Annie Spratt on Unsplash.](https://unsplash.com/photos/GWCvnsMtiBg)

-## Facilities page
-* Background image on the Facilities page is an open-source image.
-[Photo by Suhyeon Choi on Unsplash.](https://unsplash.com/photos/4Ia348kvX7A)

 ## Carousel
 * Carousel used is one of Bootstrap's components, found [here.](https://getbootstrap.com/docs/4.0/components/carousel/#with-controls)